About Ashland Community Food Bank

 We serve any resident of Ashland or Talent who needs our support.
 For some, this may be a one time visit because of a short term crisis.
 For many, we are part of their monthly household budget.
 We provide for working families, seniors on fixed incomes, people in transition, and many who simply cannot make enough to afford basic living expenses.

 Some believe we serve mainly the homeless.
-About 15% of our shoppers are unhoused residents of Ashland and Talent.
-Many are local families who have children under the age of 18.
+About 10% of the food we distribute goes to unhoused residents of Ashland and Talent.
+Many unhoused are local families who have children under the age of 18.
 Some are still trying to secure a permanent home after the Alameda fires.

 ALICE